MoritzLaurer/prompt_templates/docs/repo_types_examples.md

-# Prompts on the HF Hub
+# Prompt templates on the HF Hub

 The HF Hub is currently organized around three main repository types: